jameswomack/weblog-src/contents/articles/browser-disapproval-of-frequent-dom-removal/index.md

 template: article.jade
 ---

+I know that DOM manipulation is expensive, but I've found it just doesn't make a difference in a typical web app.
+(And of course, DOM manipulation can rarely be avoided entirely in graphically-oriented apps; it's a matter of reducing the amount of DOM-touching that happens in those cases.)
+Recently, I ran into a case in which it *did* matter, `removeChild` in particular.

+<span class="more"></span>

 I have been working on a [cellular automaton](https://github.com/jimkang/reactivecell).
 The latest thing I did with it was to make it run in the browser.
 (Before I was running it with Node.)
 That part was smooth, but when I hooked it up to some [straightforward D3 rendering code](https://github.com/jimkang/cellgridrenderer) to render each cell at each iteration, I ran into some trouble.
 It was sluggish once there were about 6000 cells out.

-<span class="more"></span>

 D3 apps usually work around an [enter/update/exit](http://bost.ocks.org/mike/join/) loop.
 Each iteration, you tell D3 to "join" the data (an array of some sort) with the DOM (usually SVG) elements that represent them.
 D3 figures out:
 - Which data elements are not currently represented in the DOM